 By now, you probably know that it is recommended that everyone 6 months of age or older receive a flu vaccination each year.
-While it’s best to get your flu shot as soon as it is available (sometimes as early as August), it’s still not too late to get your flu shot!
+While it’s best to get your flu shot as soon as it is available (sometimes as early as August)!
 Flu season usually peaks in January or February and continues through May.
 Getting a flu shot is not only the single best way to protect yourself from getting sick, it’s also the best way to prevent the spread of flu to others.

 It is important to get a flu shot even if you had one last year.
 Your immune protection from vaccination declines over time, so an annual vaccination is needed to get the best protection against the flu.

 The flu is a serious disease, especially for certain age groups and people with certain chronic health conditions, such as:

 - Children younger than five, but especially younger than two years old

 - Adults 65 years of age or older